 For Christmas, many years ago, my in-laws gave me a GPS.
 I am not sure of the exact reason why.
 It might be that they think I get lost a lot, or they think I need someone to tell me when I am going the wrong way.
 I guess they forgot I already had my wife do that.

-I didn’t have a lot of chances to use the GPS, as I mostly have been going to places which I had already been to before, but I have been trying it out just to see how the device actually works and how it deals with various issues, like when I decide to take different routes.
+I didn’t have a lot of chances to use the GPS, as I mostly have been going to places I had already been to before.
+However, I eventually did try it out to see how the device works and how it deals with various issues, like when I decide to take different routes.

-Wouldn’t that just be astoundingly cool?
+Wouldn’t that be astoundingly cool?

-In some ways Quicken is kind of like that, but it doesn’t have the instantaneous feedback that this kind of tool would need.
+In some ways, Quicken is kind of like that, but it doesn’t have the instantaneous feedback that this kind of tool would need.